plchiulab/Scripts/README.md

 # Scripts
-Scripts that are used in the local laboratory of EM image processing.
+Scripts and routines that are used in the local laboratory of EM image processing.